 From a single dwelling in 1988, ACH has grown to 18 properties today – transforming this drug-infested neighborhood into a haven of hope and self-respect for homeless men.
 Thousands of men have lived on our campus and rediscovered purpose, dignity, and self-sufficiency while living in the ACH community.
 Our residents serve as staff and board members.
 They remain involved with their ACH family and often return to the campus to visit, share their knowledge and resources, and encourage our current residents.

-In 2018, ACH served 91 unduplicated residents; 58 of these were veterans.
+In 2020, ACH served 93 men; 53 of these were veterans.
 Every ACH resident is someone’s son; many are brothers, fathers, and husbands.
 The circumstances, consequences, and paths to recovery for each resident are as unique they are.
 Our program provides supportive services that encourage a man to overcome addiction; repay outstanding legal or social obligations; find employment and learn to live successfully with others.

 Another Chance House

-Another Chance House provides a positive path toward a new and better self-sufficient life through structured living programs for men who are homeless or at risk of homelessness.
+Another Chance House provides a positive path to a self-sufficient life for men who are homeless or at risk of homelessness.

-Every man will become a productive member of society
+Every man will be a productive member of society

 We value others with an emphasis on accountability, integrity, and responsibility.